Summary IconKey Takeaways

 Prepare Data: Format data to match SQL Server schema.

-Import Data: Use SQL Server Integration Services (SSIS), Azure Data Factory, or other ETL tools to import the data into SQL Server.
+Import Data: Use SQL Server Integration Services (SSIS) or Hevo Data to import the data into SQL Server.

 3. How do I transfer data to BigQuery?